 Both physical and mental stress can increase the levels of cortisol hormones in the body.
 These hormones in excess can produce harmful effects in the body.
-Excess cortisol can contribute to inflammation, sleep disturbance, increased blood pressure, fatigue and impair judgment.
+Excess cortisol can contribute to inflammation, sleep disturbance, increased blood pressure, fatigue and impaired judgment.
 Meditation can have a positive impact by reducing cortisol levels, which in excess, cause stress.

 Meditation recovers your body’s calm state and reverses the effects of stress.
 Physically it allows you to recover from the changes produced in response to stress and re-energizes you.